faros-ai/airbyte-connectors/sources/pagerduty-source/README.md

 ```

 This will install all required dependencies and build all included connectors,
-including the Pagerduty source connector.
+including the PagerDuty source connector.

-Now you can cd into the Pagerduty connector directory, `sources/pagerduty-source`,
+Now you can cd into the PagerDuty connector directory, `sources/pagerduty-source`,
-and iterate on the Pagerduty source connector.
+and iterate on the PagerDuty source connector.
 After making code changes, run:
 ```
 npm run build
 ```